wp-plugins/email-mentioned/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Email Mentioned is a customizable -no coding needed- plugin to send an email to each user mentioned in comments.
+Email Mentioned is a lightweight customizable -no coding needed- plugin to send an email to each user mentioned in comments.

 == Description ==

-This plugin send a customizable email to each user mentioned in a comment.
+This ultra lightweight plugin send a customizable email to each user mentioned in a comment.

 Mentions: